 - Participant: Eligible participants may be invited to enroll in the research of other investigators after appropriate review.

-Before initiating a resource request from the Center, review our Guidelines & Data Available page.
+Before initiating a resource request from the Center, review the Knight ADRC Guidelines and Policies page.
 Failure to review the provided documents may result in your request being delayed.